-5 Structural Changes with Multiple Decision Makers
+6 Structural Changes with Multiple Decision Makers

 Thus far (with the rather mindless exception of Chance), our analyses have been confined to the decision problem faced by a single Organizational Designer who wishes to identify an optimal means of moving ζ from \mathbf{G}{α} to \mathbf{G}{ω} .
 One important extension of these ideas is to contexts in which multiple decision makers are involved in the change decision; these "structural games" include strategic issues which are absent in the "lone Designer" scenario.
-While there are many ways in which multiple decision makers could enter into the change process, we will here focus on two: a basic principal-agent game, and a simple bargaining problem.
-Although each is treated with some brevity, our aim is to highlight a few basic results which may be of reasonably broad applicability.
-Further investigation into the properties of structural games is doubtless a fruitful area for further research.
+While there are many ways in which multiple decision makers could enter into the change process, we focus on two: a basic principal-agent game, and a simple bargaining problem.
+Although each is treated with some brevity, our aim is to highlight basic results with reasonably broad applicability.
+Further investigation into the properties of structural games is a fruitful area for further research.

-5.1 Optimal Changes in a Principal-Agent Game
+6.1 Optimal Changes in a Principal-Agent Game

-One of the simplest was in which multiple decision makers can be incorporated into the present problem is via a principal-agent framework.11 In particular, let us assume that associated with the organization, ζ , there exists a Principal, whose payoffs are given by π_P , and a set of Agents, A, each with individual payoff function π_a and transformation universe \mathbb{T}a .
+One of the simplest ways in which multiple decision makers can be incorporated into the present problem is via a principal-agent framework.11 In particular, assume that associated with the organization, ζ , there exists a Principal, whose payoffs are given by π_P , and a set of Agents, \mathbf{A} , each with individual payoff function π_a and transformation universe \mathbb{T}a .
 It is assumed that (under conditions of perfect information) the Principal wishes to take ζ from \mathbf{G}{α} to \mathbf{G}{ω} , but is unable to do so directly.
 The problem facing the Principal, then, is to select the Agent (would-be Designer) whose solution to the optimal change path problem is most highly valued.